biafffff/UCSC_dissertation_template/README.md

 1. **Download the source** as a zip archive of the latest development version.
 2. **Copy** the zip archive in a new folder.
 All the materials (images, biography) related to your thesis should be inside this folder.
 3. **Open the file** `UCSC_Dissertation.tex` and compile it.
 In order to do so, you should:
   - Donwload a full TeX distribution on the [LaTeX Project](https://www.latex-project.org/get/) website.
-Then donwload a TeX editor.
+Then donwload a TeX editor, as for example [TeXmaker](http://www.xm1math.net/texmaker/) or [TeXstudio](http://texstudio.sourceforge.net).
-   - or Register on [ShareLaTeX](https://www.sharelatex.com) or on [Overleaf](https://www.overleaf.com) website and use their online compiler.
+   - or Register on [Overleaf](https://www.overleaf.com) website and use its online compiler.
 This second option is suggested for one-time users.

 In there are no error in your code, a `UCSC_Dissertation.pdf` will be printed as an output.